Quantum fluctuation induced time of flight correlations of an interacting trapped Bose gas: Introduction

 To capture this physics in a trapped gas, we shall employ a particle number preserving Bogoliubov approximation, similar to the one described in Ref. \cite{Castin}.
 For sufficiently weak interactions, most of the atoms condense into a single wave function, thereby forming a single-mode condensate $\varphi_0(\mathbf{x})$.
 Correspondingly, the bosonic field operator $\hat{\psi}(\mathbf{x})$ can be decomposed as

 where $\hat{b}_0$ annihilates a particle from the condensate.
-Provided that the average number of particles in mode $\varphi_0(\mathbf{x})$ greatly exceeds the expectation value of non-condensed particle number, the operator $\delta\hat{\psi}(\mathbf{x})$, describing quantum fluctuations of the condensate, is small, and can be accounted for by applying a mean field approach respecting particle number conservation, essential to obtain the anti-correlation dip.
+If the average number of particles in mode $\varphi_0(\mathbf{x})$ greatly exceeds that of non-condensed particles, the operator $\delta\hat{\psi}(\mathbf{x})$, describing quantum fluctuations of the condensate, is small, and can be accounted for by the particle number conserving mean field approach used here, an approach well suited to describing experiments with a fixed number of particles.

 As we shall see, the spatial extension of the condensate ($R_c$) takes over the role of $l_\phi$ in one-dimensional condensates~\cite{Bouchoule2}, and determines the region of anti-correlations in momentum space.
 However, in addition to anti-correlation between small momentum particles with $\bk\approx -\bk'$ and $|\mathbf{k}|\sim 1/R_c$, a clear \emph{forward correlation} appears for particles of similar momenta, $\bk\approx \bk'$.
 Momentum space correlations thus exhibit a \emph{p-wave} structure.
 As already explained, these structures are due to interaction induced coherent quantum fluctuations of the condensate, present even at zero temperature.